Additionally, paste this code immediately after the opening tag:

 The Get Thru Team

-Traditionally, phone banking has been used by campaigns and organizations to efficiently get in touch with voters.
-Callers work together to quickly call through a list of potential voters, looking to speak with people in order to further campaign goals.
+Traditionally, phone banking has been used by political campaigns and organizations to efficiently get in touch with voters.
+Callers work together to quickly call through a list of potential voters, looking to speak with people to further campaign goals.
 As the popularity of this tool has grown exponentially over the years, other areas have found success using phone banking to get in touch with their target audience whether it’s for volunteer recruitment, wellness checks for vulnerable populations, or most recently, phone banking to assess and meet the needs of communities impacted by COVID-19.

 Kinds of phone banking